murb/PortableRails/README.md

 ## Known defects

 * Coffeescript doesn't work properly currently.
 This is a known issue, and haven't had the time to figure this out correctly.
+Just remove the `//= require turbolinks`-line (or alternatively: simply removing the `=` makes it a comment) from application.js and make sure no .coffee files are being included

 ## Credits